octosavvi/ESPKey/README.md

 Check out [this great documentation](https://redteamtools.com/espkey) put together by Babak of Red Team Tools

 ### Hardware
-Hardware can be [purchased](https://redteamtools.com/espkey) or have a look here in the [hardware/] directory if you want to build your own.
+Hardware can be [purchased](https://redteamtools.com/espkey) or have a look in the [hardware](hardware/) directory if you want to build your own.